Search

 Data loss

-Data loss is where you supposed to have 2.2 million accounts successfully transferred to Bank T, but there are, say, 19 accounts missing.
+Data loss is where you are supposed to have 2.2 million accounts successfully transferred to Bank T, but there are, say, 19 accounts missing.
 They were extracted from application S2 but are not in application T3 after the migration completed.
 This could be because of a legitimate reason such as failing data validation when they were loaded into application T3.
 Or it could be because of a bug in the code within the Data Transformation Layer.

 Data profiling